 - Ask the registrant to enter into a voluntary undertaking to resign or to restrict his or her practice.

 - Require the chiropodist or podiatrist to complete a Specified Continuing Education or Remediation Program (SCERP).

 - Require the chiropodist or podiatrist to appear before the panel in person to receive a caution.

 - Refer specified allegations of professional misconduct or incompetence to the Discipline Committee.

-- Refer the member to a panel of the ICRC for incapacity proceedings.
+- Refer the registrant to a panel of the ICRC for incapacity proceedings.